RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/PLIDemo.md

 ## Prerequisites

 This demonstration requires:
-- Micro Focus Enterprise Developer for Visual Studio 2022
+- Micro Focus Enterprise Developer for Visual Studio 2022. [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
 - A TN3270 terminal emulator to run the CICS application.

 **Note:**
 Licenses for Micro Focus Rumba+ Desktop and the HACloud Session Server TN3270 emulator are included with Enterprise Developer.
 If you do not have Rumba+ Desktop installed, please refer to the Micro Focus Web site.

 ## How to Run the Demonstration
 ### Import the supplied Bankdemo enterprise server: